matter-labs/zksync-lite-docs/docs/sdk/checkout/reference.md

 **Note** that if you set `semanticType` to `'FeeOrCommission'` then you also MUST provide a non-empty `description`.
 If you don't, the checkout will fail with `RECEIVED_INVALID_DATA_ERROR`.

-- `description` — the description of the transaction.
+- `description` — the transaction description.
 For now, it is only used when `semanticType` is set to `'FeeOrCommission'`, and is ignored otherwise.

 ### TokenLike